 Almost every successful adult I know plays the credit card points game.
 Some are more aggressive than others.
 My wife and I apply for about 6 credit cards each year and use the points to take extravagant vacations.
 Do credit cards ultimately save us money?
 Probably not.
 But they enable us to cheaply take long vacations and frivolous short jaunts that would otherwise be prohibitively expensive.
 They help make our lives more interesting.

-Disclaimer: I have included referral links for two cards (Chase Sapphire Preferred and Capital One Venture X).
-If you select these, I get a small kick back.
+Disclaimer: I have included a referral links for one of these cards--the Chase Sapphire Preferred.
+If you apply for a card via the link below, I get a small kick back.
 Any revenues generated from these kickbacks will be used to cover my hosting fees and other costs (e.g. travel to schools and universities to spread information on the importance of financial literacy).
 I am not advertising cards in hopes of collecting money.
 I am simply providing you with a list of the cards that are best.
-Two of these cards offer referral bonuses.
-I would be stupid not to include the links for those, right?

 Aviator Red World Elite Mastercard

-Bonus: 50,000 points after paying the annual fee and making one purchase
+Bonus: 50,000 points after paying the annual fee and spending $2,500 over the first three months.

 Spending reward: 1 point for most purchases (not very good)